 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

-This thriller is a hardcover edition that was published by Grand Central Publishing on August 1, 2003 and has 435 pages.
+thriller that was published by Grand Central Publishing on August 1, 2003 and has 435 pages.

 Explore it on Goodreads or Amazon.

 Other books by this author which I have reviewed include Kiss the Girls, Jack & Jill

 First in the Alex Cross thriller series and revolving around Alex, a Washington D.C. detective with a background in psychology.